Working with a Faculty Honors Advisor

 After the initial meeting, you may feel that the faculty member will be able to provide you with the guidance you seek.
 Schedule a follow-up meeting and begin to build working agreements (see below).

-If you determine that this faculty member is not the best fit for your needs, thank her or him for the time spent with you.
+If you determine that this faculty member is not the best fit for your needs, thank them for the time spent with you.
 Ask for recommendations for other faculty members who might share your interests.

 Establishing Positive Working Agreements